egison/egison/docs/tutorial/quick-tour.rst

    -- [(1,1),(1,2),(1,3),(1,4),(1,5),(1,6),(1,7),(1,8)]

-For instance, think about defining ``concat`` with pattern-matching.
+For instance, think about defining ``concat`` with pattern matching.
 If we use ``matchAll``, the outcome will be the alternation of the elements in the sublists, which is not what we expect of ``concat``.

 ::